PhantomInsights/python-getting-started/step-3/README.md

 ![Eclipse Marketplace](./images/3.png)

-The `Eclipse Marketplace` window will open, In the search box type: `pydev` and press `Enter`.
+The `Eclipse Marketplace` window will open, In the search box type `pydev` and press `Enter`.

 ![Eclipse Marketplace](./images/4.png)

 Click the `Install` button and continue with the installation process, it will also ask you to accept the license agreements to continue.

 At some point during the installation process you will be asked to trust a certificate.
-It is very important to check the box and press the `OK` button, otherwise the installation will not succeed.
+It is very important to check the box and click the `OK` button, otherwise the installation will not succeed.

 ![Certificate](./images/5.png)